praekeltfoundation/platform-mnch/Onboarding/profile-pregnancy-health.md

 * `gender`, This stack sets the gender field for the user.
 If the user selects `im_pregnant` as their status below it defaults to `female`, otherwise it lets them set it to `male`, `female` or `other`.
 * `edd`, Expected Due Date, gets set after we have the EDD month and day provided by the user.
 * `other_children`, How many other children this user has.
-* `pregnancy_sentiment`, How they are feeling about their pregnancy.
-This result applies only to users that have selected `im_pregnant` as their above status.
 * `checkpoint`, the checkpoint for where we are in onboarding.
 One of `basic_pregnancy_profile`, `pregnant_mom_profile`, `pregnancy_basic_info`, `pregnancy_personal_info`, `pregnancy_daily_life_info`

 ## Flow results